OpenBankProject/TEuro/README.md

 Why: Reduce corruption and create networks of values.

+# Status

+The codebase is *Work in Progress*.
+We don't yet have any code for stable issuing or proof of reserve.

 # Properties

 * TEuros can only be transferred between addresses that have confirmed Know your Customer (KYC) information.